-But what if you're joining to this in-memory table and you are experiencing performance issues?
+But what if you're joining to an in-memory table and you experience performance issues?
 I had a multiple join against such a table, and found that the query was taking over 12 seconds to complete - causing a timeout ocassionally.
 Here was the temp table declaration:

 declare @tempIDs TABLESimple enough, right?
 Just a long list of integers.
 But like I said the entire stored procedure was taking over 12 seconds to execute.
 In a database table, my first approach would be to make an index on the column.
 So that's what I did in my stored procedure.
 It turned out to be incredibly simple and improved performance from 12 seconds to 30 milliseconds.
 Looky!